External Files Causing a WordPress 404 Error?

 The third step was to use the above code, including wp-config.php and then testing the HTTP Request and Response Header.
 The header looks ok, and Googlebot likes it.
 It looks like this does the trick.

-6 Responses to “External Files Causing a WordPress 404 Error?”
+13 thoughts on “External Files Causing a WordPress 404 Error?

 You might have found a solution for this already, but we were having the same problem at 9rules and I found that sticking this line of code worked for us.